The desk of

 All work and no play makes Chris a dull boy

 I've come to the realisation that making space for play is essential.
-It's how we learn and have new experiences, and create energy for ourselves that we can channel elsewhere.
+It's how we learn, have new experiences, and create energy for ourselves — that we can channel elsewhere and when needed.

 While this may seems obvious in itself, it's very easy for things to drift into a space where every part of your life becomes about results — what started out as a source of fun can soon become sources of pressure — whether that's in work, leisure, or even in how you view yourself.

-Just a simple list, can help you to see how the many activities in your life have drifted into something that involves a goal or source of pressure:
+Just a simple list, can help you to see how the many activities in your life have drifted into something that involves a goal, being measured, or source of pressure:

 • Playing a sport becomes joining a team and pursuing a high position in the league